 Camote sweet potatoes are a native plant in the tropical regions of Mexico (especially in Puebla) and some parts of America.
 The potato was a crucial part of the Mayan diet contributing to the diversity of Mexican culinary culture.

 Camote is a Spanish word for sweet potatoes, and this ingredient is a popular snack in Mexico sold by many street vendors.
-The sellers will use a big metal cart using wood to create heat to cook Camote.
+The sellers will use a big metal, wood-fired oven on a cart to cook Camote.

 15. Beauregard Sweet Potatoes

-This is one of the top orange-flesh sweet potatoes giving a high yield and mature early (90 days).
-Beauregard Sweet Potatoes is an elongated, large, red-skinned veggie with an amazing sweetness.
+This is one of the top orange-flesh sweet potatoes because it gives a high yield and matures early (90 days).
+Beauregard Sweet Potatoes are an elongated, large, red-skinned veggie with an amazing sweetness.
+They are also easy to grow.

 The potato will slightly break down and has less chewy texture compared to other sweet potatoes after cooking.